Falcon1-0/Metaverse/README.md

 # Metaverse
-Codes and data related to all the things we have done in out metaverse Project.
+Codes and data related to all the things we have done in our metaverse Project.
 Collaborators: Kushal Mohite, Tanvi Dhonukshe

 For the metverse project we have used:
 * [Unity](https://docs.unity.com/) : Creating Metverse World